Maine Practice Materials with helpful tips

 Ferdico, John N., Maine Administrative Procedure.
 Salem, NH: Butterworth Pub.
 Co., 1986, last update 1990)

-Maine Municipal Codes (selected cities and towns)
+Maine Municipal Codes (selected cities and towns) from the Cleaves Law Library website

 Appellate Practice

 Alexander, Hon.
-Donald G., Maine Appellate Practice, 3rd ed., Tower Publishing, 2008
+Donald G., Maine Appellate Practice, 4th ed., Tower Publishing, 2013

-Brown, Rufus E., "Some Thoughts on Effective Briefing Before the Maine Law Court", 1 Maine Bar Journal no.1, pg.
-16, 1986.
+Brown, Rufus E.,"Some Thoughts on Effective Briefing Before the Maine Law Court", 1 Maine Bar Journal

-Seitziner, Michael D., "Oral Argument on Appeal", 1 Maine Bar Journal no.1, pg., 1986
+Seitzinger, Michael D., "Oral Argument on Appeal", 1 Maine Bar Journal no.1, pg.
+8, 1986.

-Carnathan, Sean T. and Karen D. Kemble, "Hints on Writing Law Court Briefs From Some People Who Read Them", 9 Maine Bar Journal no.5, pg.
+Carnathan, Sean T. and Karen D. Kemble, "Hints on Writing Law Court Briefs from Some People Who Read Them", 9 Maine Bar Journal no.5, pg.
 318, 1994.

-Smith, Kaighn, "Appeals Before the Law Court and the First Circuit: A Law Clerk's Perspective"4 Maine Bar Bulletin, no. 4, pg.
+Smith, Kaighn, "Appeals Before the Law Court and the First Circuit: A Law Clerk's Perspective"4 Maine Bar Bulletin no. 4, pg.
 188, 1989.

 TIP: These two articles from the Maine Bar Journal are anecdotal in style and written by judicial law clerks, but provide basic insight into the workings of the State and Federal Courts.